DataDog/hiring-engineers/answers.md

-If **Datadog** would be used as a data aggragation and monitoring service one could merge multiple data sources to gain insights on a higher abstraction level.
-It would be instresting to bring the fine dust levels in relation with traffic and public transportation utilization ("Does more traffic correlate with higher fine dust levels?", "Does more public transportation utilization correlate with lower fine dust levels?").
+If **Datadog** would be used as a data aggregation and monitoring service one could merge multiple data sources to gain insights on a higher abstraction level.
+It would be interesting to bring the fine dust levels in relation with traffic and public transportation utilisation ("Does more traffic correlate with higher fine dust levels?", "Does more public transportation utilisation correlate with lower fine dust levels?").

-Furthermore it would be highly useful if the simple air pollution heatmap (see above) would be extented with more Dashboard widgets from Datadog's extensive [Widgets Library](https://docs.datadoghq.com/dashboards/widgets/).
+Furthermore, it would be highly useful if the simple air pollution heatmap (see above) would be extented with more Dashboard widgets from Datadog's extensive [Widgets Library](https://docs.datadoghq.com/dashboards/widgets/).
 Having a **Fine Dust Dashboard** (similar to the [MTA service Tracker]([https://p.datadoghq.com/sb/c654eb94b-113d9af87f?tpl_var_host=host%3Amta-status-tracker&tpl_var_line=%2A](https://p.datadoghq.com/sb/c654eb94b-113d9af87f?tpl_var_host=host%3Amta-status-tracker&tpl_var_line=*))) displaying all aggragated Metrics in one place (probably even availabe as **Web- or Native App**) would be very practical for the city of Stuttgart.
 People would have more realtime insights about their city, which would help them to leave their car at home when it's time again to fight fine dust.